EricZinda/Perplexity/docs/archive/devhowto5.0Conjunctions.md

 # File(name="file2.txt", size=2000000)
 ~~~

 Now we have evaluated our first (very small) MRS document.
-Once we implement scopal arguments [in the next topic](devhowtoScopalArguments), we'll be able to handle full well-formed trees.
+Once we implement scopal arguments [in the next topic](devhowtoScopalArguments), we'll be able to handle full scope-resolved mrss.

 > Comprehensive source for the completed tutorial is available [here](https://github.com/EricZinda/Perplexity).